kailaix/ADCME.jl/README.md

 ![](./docs/src/assets/readme-eq7.svg)

-Here `uᶿ` is the solution to (we add 1 to the neural network to ensure the initial guess does not result in a singular Jacobian matrix in the Newton Raphson solver)
+Here `uᶿ` is the solution to the PDE with

 ![](./docs/src/assets/readme-eq8.svg)

+We add 1 to the neural network to ensure the initial guess does not result in a singular Jacobian matrix in the Newton Raphson solver.

 ```julia
 using LinearAlgebra